bvarner/bvarner.github.io/_posts/2020-05-20-Costco-Pool-Prep-Day-5.md

 , and it looks like the water should turn yellow or clear.
 I can see drops briefly turning clear now.
 So there's progress.
 Added another pint (16 oz) of Acid.
 The jug is getting light.

+Wednesday Mid-day: Added 2oz of super-clarifier.
+Retested TA.
+Over 250.
+Dropped another pint of acid.
+Waited an hour, turned the pump back on.

+Wednesday Evening: Tested TA.
+33 drops (320) and the indicator solution went clear.
+Hot dog!
+We're closing in.
+Added another pint of acid.
+Let it sit for an hour, turned the pump back on.
+Let it run all night.